top of page

 A mature Cavalier is:

-• Playful but just fine with a lower activity level.
+Playful, but easygoing with a lower activity level.

 Old dogs can be a regal sight.
 Their exuberance settles over the years into a seasoned nobility, their routines become as locked into yours as the quietest and kindest of marriages.” – Gail Caldwell